muench-develops/FeatureToggler/README.md

 - In-Memory: Simple and fast for development.
 - JSON: Load feature flags from a JSON file.
 - Environment Variables: Configure flags via environment variables.
-- Database: Store and manage feature flags in a database.

 ## Contributing
 We welcome contributions!
 Please fork the repository and submit a pull request with your changes.
 For major updates, open an issue first to discuss your ideas.